Bond 303: Plot

 The film begins on a terrorist organization chaired by Tiger a person always in dark and moves his pawns through his internal command, Shakti Verma.
 Shakti establishes his base camp which creates wreaks havoc in the country.
-During that mayhem, a patriot KK Verma confronts the incompetence of the government in his newspaper.
+During that mayhem, a patriot K.K.
+Verma confronts the incompetence of the government in his newspaper.
 Hence, the case is handed over to a smart, clever & stout-hearted secret agent, Bond 303 Ajay.
 Immediately, he takes the charge and becomes die-hard toward the vipers.
-In that process, Prof. Ranjeet a renowned atomic scientist is recognized as a defector and eliminated by 303.
-In tandem, Ajay falls for a beau Kavitha niece of KK Verma.
+In that process, Professor Ranjeet, a renowned atomic scientist is recognized as a defector and eliminated by 303.
+In tandem, Ajay falls for Kavita, who is the niece of K.K.
+Verma.

-Here, Ajay discovers the nefarious shade of KK Verma as Tiger, and Shakti as his son.
+Here, Ajay discovers the nefarious shade of K.K.
+Verma as Tiger, and Shakti as his son.
 He also learns about their conspiracy to destroy the all-eminent scientists and politicians at a summit on 13 February under an Operation Destruction.
 At present, the Tiger is highly charged due to the absence of Prof. Ranjeet to accomplish his mission.
 So, he heirs 4 renegade scientists but 303 break their plan by apprehending them.
-Then, Tiger plots by transposing Kavitha with her twin sister Suziana a plucky gangster, and retrieves the scientists.
+Then, Tiger plots by transposing Kavita with her twin sister Suziana a plucky gangster, and retrieves the scientists.
 Being cognizant of it, Ajay makes Suziana realize her mistake and with her aid, he lands at the surface camp.
-At last, Bond 303 lion-heartedly ceases the baddies and tears down their operation, when, Suziana sacrifices her life.
-Finally, the movie ends on a happy note with the marriage of Ajay & Kavitha.
+At last, Bond 303 lion-heartedly ceases the baddies and tears down their operation, when Suziana sacrifices her life.
+Finally, the movie ends on a happy note with the marriage of Ajay and Kavita.